gravitational/teleport/docs/4.3/aws_oss_guide.md

 | HTTP   | TCP      | 80         | 0.0.0.0/0 |
 | SSH    | TCP      | 22         | your IP   |

-If you don’t modify the EKS control plane security group to allow port 443 inbound from the Teleport security group, your Teleport instance will not be able to communicate with the Kubernetes API.
+You must modify the EKS control plane security group to allow port 443 inbound from the Teleport security group, to allow your Teleport instance to communicate with the Kubernetes API.

 Assign role to instance: